risi-kondor/ptens/python/docs/source/linmaps.rst

 Linmaps
 *******

-The neurons in permutation equivariant networks implement learnable equivariant maps between Ptensors.
+In a seminal paper Maron et al.[] have shown that the number of linearly independent linear maps from a :math"`k_1` 'th order permutation equivariant tensor to a :math:`k_2` 'th order permutation equivariant tensor with the `same` reference domain is given by the Bell number :math:`B(k_1+k_2)`.
-The ``linmaps`` functions described in this section are equivariant linear maps between two Ptensors with the *same* reference domain.
+The `linmaps` functions described in this section implement these linear maps.

 ========================
 Linmaps between Ptensors